Preparing clinicians for independent practice in pulmonary and critical care medicine

 Simulation training and boot camp

 Fellows have an extensive and well-defined simulation curriculum to supplement clinical experience.
-All incoming fellows complete a week-long boot camp at the Hannaford Center for Safety, Innovation & Simulation.
-Boot camp combines morning didactics with afternoon simulation sessions covering airways, central venous access, echocardiography and advanced CCM scenarios (shock, ARDS, brain herniation).
+All incoming fellows complete a week-long Boot Camp at the Hannaford Center for Safety, Innovation & Simulation.
+Boot Camp combines morning didactics with afternoon simulation sessions, covering airways, central venous access, echocardiography, and advanced CCM scenarios (shock, ARDS, brain herniation).

-Monthly simulation sessions continue throughout the three years, providing ongoing practice in procedural skills, clinical decision-making and team communication.
-Fellows also have opportunities to contribute to simulation as teachers and researchers, including simulation-based educational scholarship.
+Monthly simulation sessions continue throughout the three years, providing ongoing practice in procedural skills, clinical decision-making, and team communication.

 Didactics & conferences